NilsDa/speed_sensor/README.md

 # Speed_Sensor

-This Repository contains lots of random files and data relating to the speed_sensor project.
+This Repository contains the complete KiCad project of the speed_sensor PCB design as well as important Datasheets and lots of random files and data relating to the project.

 ## important directories